Calendar 2025 - FB

 Theatre Area - Spadolini Pavilion

 In this film, Teresa takes us on a journey into the life of a 74-year-old chemist who, at the age of 28, tragically lost his sight—presumably due to a prank that has gone awry at a postgraduate party.
-While the prank is speculated to be the cause, there remains a possibility that glaucoma was the actual underlying condition.
 After decades of living in darkness, a serendipitous attempt at tango becomes a beam of light, illuminating his world in ways he never imagined.
-His fascination with tango’s movements and music is both passionate and hauntingly captivating.
-Each step brings him joy and hope, filling him with newfound self-confidence, self-respect, and a sense of self-worth.
+His fascination with tango's movements and music is both passionate and hauntingly captivating.
+Each steps brings him joy and hope, filling him with newfound self-confidence, self-respect, and a sense of self-worth.

-"Die Höhenluft - für Alle und Keinen" by Mika'Ela Fisher
+National Premiere Screening of the film "Die Höhenluft - für Alle und Keinen" (Pure Air of the Mountain: For All and None), directed by Mika'Ela Fisher

 Screening